Best Of17 min read

 Cons:

-• Can feel overwhelming if you're brand new to investing
+• Can overwhelm someone brand new to investing

-Webull rewards students who are willing to put in a little effort to learn the platform.
-If you're the type who wants to understand why a stock moves — not just that it moved — this is your app.
+Webull works best for students willing to spend a little time learning the platform.
+If you actually want to know why a stock moves, not just that it does, this is your app.

 3. Stash — Best for Learning While You Invest